iusztinpaul/energy-forecasting/README.md

 #### Run
 You will run the pipeline using Airflow (`free usage`).
 Don't be scared.
 Docker makes everything very simple to set up.

-**NOTE:** We also hooked the **private PyPi server** in the same docker-compose.yaml file with Airflow.
+**Note:** We also hooked the **private PyPi server** in the same docker-compose.yaml file with Airflow.
 Thus, everything will start with one command.

+**Important:** If you plan to run `the pipeline` outside Airflow, be sure to check the [🧑‍💻 7.
+Installation & Usage for Development](https://github.com/iusztinpaul/energy-forecasting/tree/main#-7-installation--usage-for-development-) section.

 ```shell
 # Move to the airflow directory.